-Nationality: Nigerian

-Educational Qualifications: BPharm (Hons), MPharm, PhD (Clinical

-Pharmacy)

-General Specialty: Clinical Pharmacy Academic Rank: Assistant Professor Tel/Ext: +96635800000 Ext 357
+Nationality: Nigerian Educational Qualifications: BPharm (Hons), MPharm, PhD (Clinical Pharmacy) General Specialty: Pharmacy Practice Academic Rank: Assistant Professor Tel/Ext: +96635800000 Ext 357 Email :kyusuff@kfu.edu.sa

-Email:kyusuff@kfu.edu.sa

 Dr. Yusuff obtained his Bachelor of Pharmacy (Hons) from the University of Ife, now Obafemi Awolowo University in 1987, Master of Pharmacy (Distinction) and Doctor of Philosophy from the University of Lagos 2000 and 2008 respectively.
 Dr. Yusuff has a rich career history traversing different areas of pharmacy practice including hospital pharmacy, medical marketing, public health and pharmacy education / training where he is currently engaged.
-Dr. Yusuff joined the Department of Clinical Pharmacy and Pharmacy Administration, Faculty of

-Pharmacy, University of Ibadan, Nigeria as Lecturer II in 2002, and was promoted to Lecturer I in 2005.
+Dr. Yusuff joined the Department of Clinical Pharmacy and Pharmacy Administration, Faculty of Pharmacy, University of Ibadan, Nigeria as Lecturer II in 2002, and was promoted to Lecturer I in 2005.
 He became a Senior Lecturer in the same department in 2009.

 Dr. Yusuff recently returned from a 15 month academic sojourn (June 2010-August 2011) to the Department of Pharmacy Administration and Practice, Faculty of Pharmacy, Rhodes University, South Africa.
 He has taught several courses in clinical pharmacy and pharmacy administration and supervised research projects at both undergraduate and postgraduate levels.
 While at Rhodes University, Dr. Yusuff participated in a compulsory pedagogical training known as "Assessors' Course" and was certified as highly competent at the end of the course.
 In addition, Dr. Yusuff also served as an external examiner to the Faculty of Health Science, University of Witwatersrand, Johannesburg, South Africa.
 Dr. Yusuff's research areas include pharmaceutical care, pharmacoepidemiology, medicine use problems, medicine advertisement and medication history.
-Till date, he has published 17 original research articles in reputable peer-reviewed international journals.
+Till date, he has published 15 original research articles in reputable peer-reviewed international journals.
 He also serves as a peer-reviewer to a good number of reputable international journals in the area of clinical pharmacy and pharmacy practice.
 Dr. Yusuff was a consultant to the Federal Ministry of Health and World Health Organisation in Nigeria for projects in areas such as drug supply management, immunization and HIV/AIDS.

-Dr. EL Walid EL Hassan
+Dr. EL Walid EL Hassan Nationality Educational Qualification General Specialty Academic Rank Mobile E-Mail:

-Nationality : Sudanese

-Educational Qualification : M. Pharm., MSc.
-D
+: Sudanese : M. Pharm., MSc.
+D : clinical pharmacy

-General Specialty : Clinical Pharmacy

-Academic Rank : Clinical Lecturer

-Mobile : +966-543275644
+: clinical lecturer : +966-543275644

-E-Mail: : eelhassan@kfu.edu.sa
+: eelhassan@kfu.edu.sa

 Dr. Hassan got his bachelor degree in 2002 from AL Ahliyya Amman University, and in 2005 and masters in clinical pharmacy from Jordan University of Science and technology (J.U.S.T.).
 After that he worked at the American hospital in Dubai for 2 years and joined Tawam hospital (in affiliation with John Hopkins) for 5 years.
-Recently he received american board certified from the american pharmacist association speciality (Pharmacotherapy)